comunica/Article-SSWS2020-AMF/content/introduction.md

 Because of the large number of combinations that are compared in our experiments, we introduce a reusable benchmarking framework, called _Comunica Bencher_.
-It ensures complete reproducible experimental results by having declarative experiment descriptions build on top of the modular [Comunica Linked Data querying framework](cite:cites comunica).
+It ensures complete reproducible experimental results by having declarative experiment descriptions build on top of [Comunica](cite:cites comunica): a modular Linked Data querying framework.
 This lowers the barrier for reproducing the experiments of this work, and creating similar ones in the future.

 In the next section we cover the related work pertaining to this article.
 After that, we introduce our research questions in [](#problem-statement).
-Next, we introduce our client-side algorithms and server-side enhancements in [](#solution).
+Next, we introduce our client-side algorithm in [](#solution).
 In [](#evaluation), we introduce our experimental setup, present our results, and test our hypotheses.
 Finally, we draw conclusions in [](#conclusions).